HandyAndyShortStack/ivan_the_terribles_blog/README.md

 Expiring the cached copy will make miniprofiler run on every cache miss.
 I will have to use new relic to get cache hit metrics.

+## Second Step: Getting Rid of Comment Text

+While maintaining reasonable usability, I believe that I can replace comment text with a link to the comments, displaying the number of comments.
+I do not need miniprofiler to tell me that this is a major bottleneck.